I am an associate professor and Area Coordinator in the Graduate Program in Operations Research and Industrial Engineering

-(ORIE), which is within the Department of Mechanical Engineering, at The University of Texas at Austin (CV
+(ORIE) at The University of Texas at Austin (CV

 I also hold a courtesy appointment in the Department of Petroleum

 these appointments, I am a fellow in the Center for International

 Energy and Environmental Policy (CIEEP) and the Center for Petroleum

 Asset Risk Management (CPARM).

 .
 Before returning to academia, I was a senior engagement manager and co-director of

 client education for Strategic Decisions Group,

 where I remain on the Board of

 My research and teaching interests are broadly focused in